In Memoriam: Vincent Hayward (1955–2023)

 It is with deep sadness that we share the news of the passing of Professor Vincent Hayward on Wednesday, 10 May, at the age of 68.
 Vincent was an exceptional individual who dedicated his life to the fields of haptics and robotics, leaving an indelible mark on the scientific community.

 Throughout his career, Vincent focused on exploring the realms of touch and haptics, robotics, and control.
 His contributions to these fields were significant and will continue to inspire future generations.
-He was one of the first scientists to write general purpose software for robotics.
-His RCCL library was instrumental to the development of the first large-scale demonstrators.
 In addition to his academic pursuits, Vincent dedicated himself to nurturing the next wave of talent.
 His commitment to pedagogy and mentorship was resolute, and he invested considerable time and effort in creating engaging haptics courses during his tenures at McGill University and Sorbonne University.

 Vincent was not only a brilliant scientist but also a beacon of enthusiasm and curiosity.
 He epitomized the sheer joy of scientific exploration, embracing intuition and introspection to generate groundbreaking ideas.
 His relentless pursuit of knowledge allowed him to unravel the unexpected and to expand our understanding of the intricate haptics system.
 Vincent took great pride in his undergraduate, graduate, and postdoctoral trainees, watching them flourish as they became esteemed professors with their own thriving research programs and respected industry researchers with leading companies.